ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 src="/developers/design-documents/sync/unified-sync-and-storage-overview/sGBklpDhSmt-dGNQJUSkhNA.png">](/developers/design-documents/sync/unified-sync-and-storage-overview/sGBklpDhSmt-dGNQJUSkhNA.png)

-In this case Sync metadata is stored on the side, in Sync provided levelDB storage which is hosted by the model type specific implementation of ModelTypeService.
+In this case Sync metadata is stored on the side, in Sync provided levelDB storage which is hosted by the data type specific implementation of DataTypeService.
 There should be no need to duplicate the actual data in the metadata storage except may be for in-flight data for a small number of entities.